 The quick answer

 The best Ollama alternatives depend on what you actually want to replace.
 LM Studio replaces Ollama's CLI with a great GUI.
-PocketLLM replaces Ollama's desktop-only footprint with a real iPhone app.
+PocketLLM (launching soon) aims to replace Ollama's desktop-only footprint with a real iPhone app.
 Jan.ai replaces Ollama's closed-source parts with an open alternative. llama.cpp replaces the Ollama layer entirely for power users.
 Pick based on the specific thing about Ollama that wasn't working for you — the alternatives are genuinely different products.